 - We are making great progress on our project thanks to everyone’s hard work.

-- She made steady progress in learning a new language.
+- She made steady progress in learning a new language, even with a busy schedule.

 Progress Synonyms